utlandingur/vefskoli_initial/README.md

 # vefskoli_initial
-project for the introduction to the course
+Project for the introduction to the course.

+We are redesigning a simple landing page.